 The Best Telescope For Beginners

-I realize that most of the people that visit my website are here because of the information I share about astrophotography.
+I realize that most of the people who visit my website are here because of the information I share about astrophotography.
 However, before I dove into the complex and rewarding world of astrophotography, I observed the night sky with my eyes.

 The instrument I recommend for beginners is the type of telescope that propelled my interest in astronomy into a life-altering addiction (now known as AstroBackyard).